markjnkim/es_mod/03-javascript/content/lesson-4-objects.md

 };
 ```

-Objects are created using curly brackets, where any object properties are defined within using `name: value` syntax.
+Objects are created using curly brackets, where any object properties are defined within using `property: value` syntax and separated by a comma.
 Accessing these properties works just like the `Math` object:

 ```js
 console.log(food.name); // "Banana"